mehedifaruk/CBCPaddingAttack/README.md

 # CBC Padding Oracle Attack Implementation

 This repository contains a Python implementation of a CBC (Cipher Block Chaining) Padding Oracle Attack.
 The attack demonstrates how padding oracle vulnerabilities can be exploited in CBC mode encryption.
+This project was part of the Systems Security Course Assignment at Aarhus University.

 ## Description